Contact Information

 - TOEFL or IELTS or Duolingo English Test Minimum Scores (unless a High School Diploma or a Bachelor’s Degree was obtained in the United States)

 - An undergraduate major or minor in psychology, child development, education, or a highly related field.
-Candidates with degrees in other fields need to complete 18 semester units of prerequisite coursework in psychology prior to the start of the program.
-Prerequisite coursework should include: Introductory Psychology; Cognition/Learning Theories; Human Development/Developmental Psychology; Physiological/Neurological Psychology; Statistics/Experimental Psychology; and Social/Abnormal/Personality Psychology.
+Candidates with degrees in other fields need to complete 9-semester hours of prerequisite coursework prior to the start of the program.
+Prerequisite coursework should include: One course in psychology, one couse in education or child development, and one course in statistics.

 - The name and email address of three individuals who can speak to the applicant’s academic and professional potential.